MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/flows.md

 ## Optimize flows

-Repeat the process define here throughout the lifecycle of the flow.
+Repeat the process defined in this article throughout the lifecycle of the flow.
 As you iterate on the flow design, use the Well-Architected Framework to optimize flows from the perspective of each pillar:

 - [Flow reliability](/azure/well-architected/reliability/identify-flows)
 - [Flow security](/azure/well-architected/security/secure-development-lifecycle#requirements-phase)